Fossil Hunting Tours

 All tours are set up by reservation, not by regular schedule.
-Weekends and weekdays are available all year, just email or give us a call.
+Weekends and weekdays are available all year, just email us through our contact form or give us a call at (772) 539-7005.

 These tours are also suitable to large groups and schools who would like to introduce their students to Florida history and paleontology.
 Ask about discounted group rates for class/field trips.
 References available on request.

 How much does it cost?